Shannondale of Knoxville and Maryville Visitation Update:

 How to Help Your Loved Ones:

 Shannondale takes our residents’ health and social wellness seriously.
 We are developing new activities and are ensuring every resident has interaction with our activities staff and other Shannondale staff.
 Our goal, as always: keep residents happy and engaged.
-Especially, throughout this quarantine period.
+Especially, as we must follow visitation guidelines and access to your loved ones is limited at this time.

 Residents enjoy receiving communication from their families and friends.
-These are a few ways you can keep your loved one feeling connected:
+These are a few ways you can keep your loved one feeling connected in between visits:

 - Call them – US Cellular donated mobile phones for the residents to use to talk to family members.
 Our staff can help you connect, just ask one of our employees.